 She smiled wider.
 “Hey, just trying to size up my competition here.

 I leaned back forward and took her hand again.
 “You’ve never had any competition.”

 She seemed surprised at that.
 “I thought we were just ‘crew mates with benefits’?”

-“And I thought that since I was your Captain you were off-limits?”
+“And I thought that since I was your Captain we were off-limits to each other?”

 She glanced away, then back.
 “Maybe… Maybe I spoke too soon.”

 I smiled, looking at her for a few moments.
 “So…” I said, finally, “Which of us is less likely to be interrupted tonight?”